D4RKONION/FAT/README.md

 ### Developing
 If you'd like to contribute to FAT, please open an issue about what you're interested in doing.
 I won't accept a pull request without an issue, so don't waste your time.
 You can also discuss it with me in our [discord channel](https://discord.gg/BfrCaHKU5J)

-### Frame Data corrections
+### Frame Data & General data corrections
 Frame Data corrections need to be fixed via our team's spreadsheet.
 We don't directly edit the JSON file.
 Please report any and all frame data mistakes in our [discord channel](https://discord.gg/9BK8hHS).
+The same goes for the Combos & Moveslist section.

 ## Reusing FAT source code